 There are two main kinds of grow lights on the market.

-Fluorescents tend to be inexpensive, easy to install, and sufficient for a wide range of plants.
-Think office ceiling lights.
-No windows are nearby, but the snake plant, rubber tree, money tree, and Dracaena are thriving.
-For these kinds of plants – the less picky the better – fluorescent grow lights are an excellent choice.
+These tend to be inexpensive, easy to install, and sufficient for a wide range of plants.
+Think office ceiling lights — there may be no windows nearby, but the snake plant, rubber tree, money tree, and Dracaena are thriving.
+For these kinds of plants — the less picky the better — fluorescent grow lights for plants are an excellent choice.

 Tula Recommends

-Fluorescents tend to be a great fit for low-light tolerant plants that aren’t near any windows at all, or high-light plants that are getting some direct sun, but need a little extra help.
+Fluorescents can be the best grow lights for low-light plants that aren’t near any windows at all, or high-light plants that are getting some direct sun, but need a little extra help.
 Agrobrite Agrosun CFL is an excellent example of an inexpensive and modular fluorescent grow bulb.
 It can fit right into a normal pendant or lamp socket.

 Take one home.